google/rekall/docs/Manual/Plugins/Incoming/AFF4Ls.md

 ---
 abstract: List the content of an AFF4 file.
+args: {gce_credentials: 'The GCE service account credentials to use. (type: String)

+    ', gce_credentials_path: 'A path to the GCE service account credentials to use.
+    (type: String)

-args: {long: 'Include additional information about each stream. (type: Boolean)
+    ', long: 'Include additional information about each stream. (type: Boolean)

-    * Default: False', regex: 'Regex of filenames to dump.
+    ', regex: 'Regex of filenames to dump. (type: RegEx)

     * Default: .', verbosity: 'An integer reflecting the amount of desired output: